Oops: Imagine getting caught on the premise that bigger electronic components are more efficient or better than smaller electronic parts...

 Global color adjustments like WB or the Color Creator works better for LED and reflected "color" presentations like these.
 Why?

 The color control we have with Olympus (OM System) cameras and Workspace surprised me.
 Reflected light and WB are normal variables for camera manufacturers.
 WB is typically expressed as sunlight, shadow, clouds, and artificial light.
-The EM-5 did not know how to interpret the extreme color shifts from the colored light sources at Mainau.
-The Color Creator is not only unique in "normal" lighting but also for the colored illumination of large concerts, laser shows, and LED presentations...
+The EM-5 did not know how to interpret the extreme color shifts of the colored light sources at Mainau.
+The Color Creator is not only unique in "normal" lighting but also for colored light sources like large concerts, laser shows, and LED presentations...

 The images in this article show what's possible when we ignore "independent" social media influencers repeating the same scripted lines or those simply repeating similar "bigger is better" lines.
 Take the time to learn more about Olympus and OM System cameras, Workspace, and how they could benefit your photography and image editing.
 It shouldn't be a surprise that modern M43 cameras capture high-quality RAW data.
 Some just make it much easier to create excellent JPEG images.